2 John 1

 6And this is love, that we walk after his commandments.
 This is the commandment, That, as ye have heard from the beginning, ye should walk in it.

 John's definition of love is stark and unsentimental: "And this is love, that we walk after his commandments."
-Love is not feeling, though it may include feeling.
 Love is obedience.
-It is alignment with Christ's will.
-When you order your life around God's word and Christ's teaching, you are loving.
+It is alignment with Christ's will, the ordered life that follows God's word and Christ's teaching.
 When you resist, you are refusing love.

 The verse closes with a loop: "This is the commandment, That, as ye have heard from the beginning, ye should walk in it."
 Love is obedience to what you have already heard - the gospel you were taught when you believed.
 You are not searching for a new moral system.
 You are living out the old one, the one Christ gave, the one you received from the apostles.